What Are The Qualifications For New Student Audition Applicants

 Orchestral excerpts are available electronically on the RPYO website under the New Students tab or can be linked to here.
 Sight reading excerpts are provided at the audition and are not shared prior to the audition.

 Prepare an unaccompanied, 3-5 min in length audition solo of your choice that includes legato and faster passages or choose two shorter pieces that display each of these musical styles.

 Prepare the brief orchestral excerpt, which is provided to all applicants via our website.

 Sight-reading passages will not be shared prior to the audition, but practicing sight-reading skills should be helpful to the auditioning student.

 Are There Warm-Up Rooms Once I Arrive At The Audition Site?

 Yes.
 Each student will have their own warm up room.
 Each student will be provided with 10 minutes of warm-up time.

 When Should I Arrive?

 Plan to arrive about 20 minutes before your audition time.
 It is very important to make sure you allow yourself extra travel time and look out for any possible traffic or weather delays.
-However the waiting area in the RPO offices is limited so please do NOT arrive more than 20 minutes before your scheduled audition time.
+However so please do NOT arrive more than 20 minutes before your scheduled audition time.
 You will not be auditioned earlier if you arrive earlier.